-When the Troop goes camping, the adults will camp with the Owl Patrol, the senior Scout leaders (SPL, ASPLs, and Troop Guides) will camp with the Trailblazer Patrol, and the other Scouts will camp with their respective patrols.
-These patrols will tent together, eat together, and serve together (except for the Trailblazer Patrol who dines with the Owl Patrol).
+When the Troop goes camping, the adults will camp with the Owl Patrol and Scouts will camp with their respective patrols.
+These patrols will tent together, eat together, and serve together (except for the SPL who dines with the Owl Patrol).